jlinoff/pam/README.md

 <img src="www/help/plus-circle.svg" height="32" width="32" alt="add"/>
 icon that is used to create a new record field.

-Each pre-defined record field has a name, a type (from a pulldown menu) and a delete button (<img src="www/help/trash3-fill.svg" height="32" width="32" alt="trash"/>) that you click to delete the record field.
+Each default record field has a name, a type (from a pulldown menu) and a delete button (<img src="www/help/trash3-fill.svg" height="32" width="32" alt="trash"/>) that you click to delete the record field.